PRESENTS / PRESENCE AT CHRISTMAS

 My mom died when I was in my mid-twenties and I came home for Christmas seeing all the empty spaces, "The ornaments are silhouettes from when nothing bad had happened yet."
 I was drinking while my sister slept, while my high school friends were in other places.
 I realized that the holidays are a really symbolic time for a ton of people.
 It's a symbol of how things are not how we want them to be and how they could be maybe.
 They are much more like a reminder of how things didn't work out for us.

 I think the opposite side of that coin is the idea that Christmas is, itself, a promise of how things could feel when the world reconciles with itself, when there is peace on earth, good will towards men.
 In loss, in missing pieces, we have the option to discover a greater hidden meaning, that all missing pieces imply the possibility of redemption.
-In other words, if there is a piece missing, then there is also missing piece.
+In other words, if there is a piece missing, then there is also a missing piece.
 It's the promise that separation is only a distance, that fractures can be mended, that reconciliation is a universal longing.
 I wondered what the promise of reconciliation would sound like:

 Would it sound like coming down?